clerkma/ptex-ng/texlive/libs/gd/libgd-src/README.md

 The library was originally developed by Thomas Boutell and is now maintained by many contributors (see the [CONTRIBUTORS](CONTRIBUTORS) file) under the umbrella of PHP.net.

+If you like to contribute, report bugs, see [how to contribute document](CONTRIBUTING.md)

+For security related issues, please contact us at security@libgd.org

 ## Downloads/etc...